-BRUCE McNAUGHT (54) - NON-EXECUTIVE DIRECTOR
+BRUCE McNAUGHT (55) - NON-EXECUTIVE DIRECTOR

-Mr. McNaught is a Fellow of the Institute of Chartered Accountants in England and Wales and has worked in offshore finance for 30 years with particularly experience of the hydrocarbon sector.
-He is the Managing Director of Chamberlain Heritage Services Ltd., a privately held fiduciary providing professional trust and corporate services to clients worldwide.
+Mr. McNaught is a Chartered Accountant practitioner being Fellow of the Institute of Chartered Accountants in England and Wales and has worked in offshore finance for 30 years with particular experience of the hydrocarbon sector.
+He was Managing Director of Chamberlain Heritage Services Ltd., a privately held fiduciary providing professional trust and corporate services to clients worldwide.
 Chamberlain is based in Guernsey and licensed and regulated by the Guernsey Financial Services Commission.
 He was previously Deputy Managing Director of Hansard Limited, a similarly licensed Guernsey fiduciary services company.
 Bruce is the Director of Finance of TSX Venture listed Oyster Oil and Gas Limited.